jakemcnaughton/CT-to-Synthetic-MRI-Generation/README.md

 ## To Train:
 Set Test = False

 Select GPUs (export CUDA_VISIBLE_DEVICES= x, y, z, ...)

 Set ... to the name of your model

 Run "python main3D.py"

+## To Test:
+Set Test = True

+Run "python main3D.py"

+## Evaluation:
+I have developed multiple files to evaluate and view your results.

+"eval.py" calculate SSIM, MAE, MSE, and PSNR over the non-zero pixels of the results.

+"toimage.py" lets you save Image slices of your nifti files.